 Close-up is the concept store of Katja Retsin and Barbara Jansen – alias Kate and Jane.
 The ladies have put down a strong brand in the retail landscape with their four stores.
-The idea to start a fifth store became a very different story.
-After a few exploratory conversations this resulted in the choice for a webshop.
+The idea to start the fifth store became a very different story.
+After a few exploratory conversations, this resulted in the choice of a webshop.
 You can read here how we have approached this project.

 The webshop is quick and that’s because of Combell.
 With a cloud server optimized for Magento hosting, the site features a redundant infrastructure and the webshop is ready for further growth.
 This server is monitored 24/7 and there is a possibility to temporarily scale the server when the online campaigns provide peak load.

 Combell looks after the fact that the webshop is always online and performant with guarantees for resolutions times.
 A pleasant online shopping experience requires that you coordinate the application and infrastructure completely.

 Tina and Liesbeth form Baldwin created the look and feel and eventually the whole design.
 Leen took the front end development to her account, Pieter and Koen sunk their teeth into the backend, Yannah was responsible for stress & sprint management and Jeroen dit the IE-testing.

 Thanks, folks!
 Integration and administration with Shopplus: check!
 Online payment with Ogone: check!
 Shipping of packages by Bpost: check!
 Ready to go!
 At the start-up, there are also a lot of practical things a client needs to do.
 Putting together collections and looks, writing attractive texts, making movies and packshots, thinking about new campaigns, uploading of products in the system …